-Economics Is Fun Too!by Eric
+Economics Is Fun Too!

 So, I was reading Patri Friedman’s interview with Tim Harford, author of The Undercover Economist: Exposing Why the Rich Are Rich, the Poor Are Poor–and Why You Can Never Buy a Decent Used Car!.
 And I ran across this gem:

 Patri: Why is it important to educate people about economics?